-Procedure: Legal Assistance 1.
-Do asylum seekers have access to free e legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No Does free legal assistance cover: ☐ Legal advice 0 De seulum seulum haus seus seus ta fra .
-I and an airte and a second a second a second as 2. in practice? e legal assistance on appeal against a negative decision Yes With difficulty No Does free legal assistance cover Representation in courts Does free legal assistance cover Legal advice Es Logar davico
+1. Procedure: Legal Assistance e legal assistance at first instance in practice?
+Yes With difficulty No Does free legal assistance cover: ☐ Representation in interview☐ Legal advice 2.
+Do asylum seekers have access to free in practice?
+Does free legal assistance cover legal assistance on appeal against a negative decision Yes With difficulty No Representation in courts 7 2000 1100 10gar doolota 1100 00101 Legal advice